dotnet/docs-aspire/docs/database/mysql-entity-framework-component.md

 ### Use inline delegates

-You can also pass the `Action<PomeloEntityFrameworkCoreSettings> configureSettings` delegate to set up some or all the options inline, for example to disable health checks from code:
+You can also pass the `Action<PomeloEntityFrameworkCoreMySqlSettings> configureSettings` delegate to set up some or all the options inline, for example to disable health checks from code:

 ```csharp
 builder.AddMySqlDbContext<MyDbContext>(